-For delegate allocation (and determining which affiliates get to make committee appointments), the denominator is the total number of sustaining members, which is 14,668.
-For region formation, however, the denominator excludes the 70 people in the "OTHER" row who are not tied to a particular affiliate, so 14,668 - 70 = 14,598.
-If you are checking your potential region formation status, either use the yellow percent column above, or if you prefer to add the number of members and divide it out yourself remember to use the 14,598 denominator rather than 14,668.
+For delegate allocation (and determining which affiliates get to make committee appointments), the denominator is the total number of sustaining members, which is 14,514.
+For region formation, however, the denominator excludes the 71 people in the "OTHER" row who are not tied to a particular affiliate, so 14,514 - 71 = 14,443.
+If you are checking your potential region formation status, either use the yellow percent column above (which necessarily has some rounding in that third decimal place and needs to be used with caution if your region is very close to the qualifying threshold), or to avoid rounding errors and be precise add the number of sustaining members in the states in the region and divide it out yourself, remembering to use the 14,443 denominator rather than 14,514.

-This design means that the 70 people who reside out of the country or don't have addresses on file don't dilute the ability of the state affiliates to form a theoretical 10 regions of exactly 10% each.
-In reality, of course, the regions don't have exactly 10%.
-They have a little over, and we usually end up with fewer than 10 regions.
+This design means that the 71 people who reside out of the country or don't have addresses on file don't dilute the ability of the state affiliates to form a theoretical 10 regions of exactly 10% each.
+In reality, of course, regions don't have exactly 10% of the sustaining membership.
+They naturally will exceed 10%, and we usually end up with fewer than 10 regions.